KhronosGroup/KTX-Software/lib/mainpage.md

 The library is open source software.
 Source code is available at
 <a href="https://github.com/KhronosGroup/KTX">GitHub</a>.
 Most of the source
-code is licensed under the Apache 2.0 license.
+code and the documentation is licensed under the Apache 2.0 license.
 See @ref license for details.
-The binary form, @em libktx.{a,dll,so}, and this documentation are &copy; 2018, The Khronos Group; they can be distributed freely provided this page <!-- this comment block --> is included prominently in the accompanying documentation.
+When distributing the library, whether in source or binary form, this documentation must be included in the distribution or otherwise made available to recipients.

 See @ref libktx_history for the list of changes.